 For those who are under evacuation order or warning, a shelter location is set up at Crosswalk Community Church in Napa, 2590 First St., Napa CA 94559.
 Individuals who are seeking shelter are reminded to bring a face covering, practice good hygiene habits and adhere to physical distancing.
 The shelter will be open only to individuals who are impacted by the fire evacuations and an address verification will be in place.

 Staff from the Housing Authority of the City of Napa, the Napa County Housing and Homeless Services Division are working together with Abode Housing to identify housing-related funds that can be redirected to assist with the COVID-19 response to renters in all of Napa County.
 We encourage those in need of rental assistance to email firstname.lastname@example.org or call 707-299-1890 to get on the list for follow-up related to rental assistance programs from government sources.
 We are experiencing a high demand for services and will strive to return calls as soon as possible.

-Those in need of housing assistance are also encouraged to make direct contact with the Napa Valley Community Foundation, Napa Valley Community Housing and other resources on this website to seek other community services available during this time.
+Those in need of housing assistance are also encouraged to make direct contact with the Napa Valley Community Foundation, Fair Housing Napa Valley and other resources on this website to seek other community services available during this time.

 Specifically under this ordinance:

 - Nonpayment of rent between March 4, 2020 and September 30, 2020 due to COVID-19 caused hardship cannot be used as a cause for eviction.
 This includes: loss wages/ income, loss of employment, increased child care costs, increased health care costs, and any other applicable financial hardship caused by the pandemic.

 - Late fees cannot be assessed for rent due between March 4, 2020 and September 30, 2020.

 - Tenants are encouraged to pay what they can to landlords and make payments throughout the payback period.